She's Gotta Have It poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Nola makes the active choice to continue seeing all three men despite their ultimatums, declaring to the camera that she will not be controlled or forced to choose.
 She commits to her path of independence., moving from reaction to action.

 The Collapse moment at 63 minutes (75% through) represents the emotional nadir.
 Here, Jamie forces himself on Nola in a disturbing scene that represents the death of their genuine connection and the collapse of her illusion that she can maintain control.
-Her autonomy and safety are violated by the man she trusted most., reveals the protagonist at their lowest point.
+Her autonomy and safety are violated by the man she trusted most., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 80% of the runtime.
 Nola has a moment of clarity and resolve.
 She realizes she doesn't need to change who she is or apologize for her choices, but she does need to eliminate the men who cannot respect her autonomy.
 She decides to act on her own terms., demonstrating the transformation achieved throughout the journey.